 There are many benefits to implementing microlearning in your instructional design, but just like everything else where there are advantages, there are also disadvantages.
-Whether this strategy is right for you will be your ability to capitalize on the advantages will minimizing the effect of the disadvantages.
+Whether this strategy is right for you will be your ability to capitalize on the benefits that will minimize the effect of the obstacles.

 Advantages of Micro-Learning:

-- Immediate feedback- Since microlearning is delivered very quickly you get the benefit of immediate feedback.
-This can let you know if you have adequately captured the concept in a micro-learning format or if you need to make changes to illustrate the concept better and disseminate knowledge.
+- Immediate feedback- Since microlearning is delivered very quickly, you get the benefit of instant feedback.
+This can let you know if you have adequately captured the concept in a micro-learning format or if you need to make changes to illustrate the idea better and disseminate knowledge.

 - Variety in instruction- Since you will use a variety of methods to disseminate information to students.
 This helps to alleviate some boredom that students sometimes feel in classrooms and keep things interesting.

-- Cost Effective- The format of microlearning makes it very cost effective when modifying and even developing courses.
-Various micro-formatted content can easily be changed and modified without reinventing the wheel so if a new method of some technology changes it’s very easy to incorporate into your courses without the need to redesign everything.
+- Cost-Effective- The format of microlearning makes it very cost-effective when modifying and even developing courses.
+Various micro-formatted content can easily be changed and altered without reinventing the wheel.
+Hence, if a new method of some technology changes, it’s straightforward to incorporate into your courses without the need to redesign everything.

-- Student Achievement – Students can not only give immediate feedback, but they also obtain the immediate knowledge.
-On the concepts they grasp quickly will allow them a motivation boost and allow them to focus on other areas where they may have trouble.
-This element makes microlearning especially effective in flipped learning environments.
+- Student Achievement – Students can not only give immediate feedback, but they also obtain quick knowledge.
+The concepts they grasp quickly will allow them a motivation boost and will enable them to focus on other areas where they may have trouble.
+This element makes microlearning especially useful in flipped learning environments.